remult/crm-demo/README.md

 ## What is CRM demo?

-**CRM demo** is a full-stack simple CRM using Remult CRUD framework as a core to demontrating real app **full Backend and Frontend App**.
+**CRM demo** is a full-stack simple CRM using Remult CRUD framework as a core to demonstrating real app **full Backend and Frontend App**.

 ## Installation